 Often, the main driver in implementing Enterprise SSO is to make users’ lives easier.
 It works by deploying one or more components on workstations, connected to organisation’s IT systems. eSSO then injects secondary credentials, such as users’ logins and passwords into applications which have previously been ‘enrolled’.
 It is particularly useful if you need to secure access to a range of assorted applications.
 However it does require a specific installation on each workstation by the IT department.

 Web Access Management (WAM or Web SSO)

 Technically, Identity Federation is a way to operate web SSO authentication using industry standard protocols (SAMLv2, OAuth2, OpenID Connect, and WS-Federation).
-From a business perspective, its main benefit is that it allows different legal entities to safely exchange authentication and access rights information, providing users with a single secure authentication experience between distinct web domains.
+From a business perspective, its main benefit is that it allows different legal entities to safely exchange authentication and access rights information, providing users with a secured Single Sign-On experience between distinct web domains.
 Within the extended enterprise this spares companies from having to manage their partners’ identities.
 It also helps set up specific identity management infrastructures for each operational entity within a complex organisation.